 ![]() |

-Need for Asset or Buy/Sell Strategy Need for Liability or Key Person Strategy
+Business Succession Planning: Need for Asset or Buy/Sell Strategy Need for Liability or Key Person Strategy

-Simplifying the Valuation Issue
+One Page Strategy: Simplifying the Valuation Issue

-Third Party Buy/Sell Strategies Estate Equalisation Strategies
+Sole Proprietors and Families: Third Party Buy/Sell Strategies |

 Sole Proprietors and Family Businesses

-Introduction This Page (and the links under the heading Overview of Alternative Strategies) contains a discussion of a number of strategies that can help deal with the unique challenges that face Sole Proprietors and Family Businesses (including Rural Businesses).
+Introduction This Page (and the links under the heading Overview of Alternative Strategies) contains a discussion of a number of strategies that can help deal with the unique challenges that face Sole Proprietors and Family Businesses (including Rural or Agri-Businesses).
 It is not intended to be a definitive answer to the problems of any one family.
 Instead, it is intended to be a "toolkit" that helps a family to identify the issues and design a common sense strategy.

 The Importance of Financial Success to Succession At the outset, it needs to be stated that the word "succession" contains within it the word "success".
-In a way, it is a lot easier to design and implement a Succession Plan for a Business if it is financially successful.
-From the Vendor's point of view, the Business needs to be "saleable".
-From the Purchaser's point of view, it needs to be "purchasable".
-In other words, the Business must have sufficient profitability to justify a Purchaser:
+In a way, it is a lot easier to design and implement a Succession Plan for any Business (but especially a Family Business), if it is financially successful.
+There can be no succession without success.
+However, equally, succession is the ultimate test of success.
+Long-term success requires succession.

-If the Purchaser borrows the Purchase Price, the proposition must be "creditworthy" from a lender's point of view.
-Without financial success, it will be difficult to sell any Business (particularly on the retirement or death of the Proprietor).
-Equally, the Proprietor's children (the "Second Generation") will be more interested in retaining ownership of the Business if it is financially successful and able to meet their financial needs.
+Preparing a Business for Succession Without financial success, it will be difficult to sell any Business (particularly on the retirement or death of the Proprietor).
+Equally, the Proprietor's children (the "Second Generation") will be more interested in retaining ownership of the Business, if it is financially successful and able to meet their financial needs.
 If the financial burden of a Business is too great or the financial rewards are inadequate, it is unlikely to be attractive to a Purchaser or the Second Generation.
 This is a harsh reality.
 However, what it means is that work has to be done to "Prepare a Business for Succession".

 Primary Focus of Complete Succession From a management point of view, it is important to design business strategies that: